 Banks that lend to first time home buyers do not pay tax on profits.
 This was originally designed to benefit WaMu, a bank that no longer exists.
-This could generate \$100 million per biennium in non-consumer taxes.
+This could generate about \$50 million per biennium.
 This should be relatively easy, when the reason for a piece of legislation becomes obsolete, like WaMu has, there is a strong argument to be made for the removal of those protections.
+Not used by credit unions.
+This was reviewed in 2015 and the Joint Legislative Audit Review Committee recommended limiting this to "community banks."